WryBin/DRECT/README.md

 # Fast and High-Resolution Reconstruction for Laplace NMR based on Deep Learning
-This is the origin Pytorch implementation of AcDpILT in the following paper: Fast and High-Resolution Reconstruction for Laplace NMR based on Deep Learning.
+This is the origin Pytorch implementation of DRECT in the following paper: Fast and High-Resolution Reconstruction for Laplace NMR based on Deep Learning.

 ![image-20221019130652846](https://raw.githubusercontent.com/WryBin/Images/main/image-20221019130652846.png)